2023 SEASON SIG SAUER HUNTER GAMES RULES AND REGULATIONS

 4.4 Championship Match and Scoring

-4.4.1 The NRL HUNTER ONE Series will be responsible for conducting a Championship match at the end of the season, which is the same Championship for NRL Hunter.
+4.4.1 The SIG SAUER HUNTER GAMES Series will be responsible for conducting a Championship match at the end of the season, which is the same Championship for NRL Hunter.

-4.4.2 The hunters qualified to attend from NRLH1 must abide by the Championship rules set forth in the NRL Hunter Rules.
+4.4.2 The hunters qualified to attend from SIG SAUER HUNTER GAMES must abide by the Grand Slam Championship rules set forth in the NRL Hunter Rules.
 The rifle must meet minimum powerfactor of 380,000, unless using factory ammo where a minimum is not required.
 The hunter must declare upon registration which Division (Factory, Open Light, or Open Heavy) he or she will be competing in for the Championship, and must abide by the Factory, Open Light, or Open Heavy division rules.
-If the hunter does not have a hunting rifle meeting these requirements, the hunter may request to use one from the Loaner Rifle Program.
+If the hunter does not have a hunting rifle meeting these requirements, the hunter may request to use one from the Loaner Gear Program.
 For more information about the GRAND SLAM Championship rules, reference them, HERE.

 4.4.4 The Season Champions and the rest of the rankings will be determined by the best scores at the Championship.